Sobha – Trusted Developer Of South

 The X Factor for Sobha lies in their backward integration model.
-This was also the subject of a famous Harvard Business School case study which was dedicated to its success with this business model.
+This was also the subject of a famous Harvard Business School case study which was dedicated to its success.

 This business model not only helps the company save on costs and procurement but also helps ensure the quality of all the products that it uses in its projects.
 Starting from design, architecture, concrete blocks, woodwork, or metal works, all elements are done using products made by Sobha itself.

-Real Estate: Including sales of housing and leasing of commercial property (74% of Q1FY23 revenues)
+Real Estate: Including sales of housing and leasing of commercial property (81% of 9MFY23 revenues)

-Contract manufacturing and project execution: Development of external projects and the making of products for interiors, glazing and metal works, and concrete products (26% of Q1FY23 revenues)
+Contract manufacturing and project execution: Development of external projects and the making of products for interiors, glazing and metal works, and concrete products (19% of 9MFY23 revenues)

-Sobha has inventory visibility of 25.6 million sq ft.
+Sobha has an inventory visibility of 23.3 million sq ft.

-There are several factors that are expected to facilitate the rise of the industry including:
+Several factors are expected to facilitate the rise of the industry including:

 Rising income and favorable demographics